rhythms-of-resistance/sheetbook/README.md

 [`front.svg`](./front.svg) and [`back.svg`](./back.svg) contain the front and back cover.
 The `[month]` placeholder is automatically filled with the current month+year and the `[version]` placeholder with the short commit ID.

-[`network.odt`](./network.odt) is the description of the RoR network, principles, history and RoR Player.
+[`front_ca-booklet.svg`](front_ca-booklet.svg) is used as the front cover for the cultural appropriation booklet.

+The various ODT files contain the text pages of the sheetbook (network description, history, ...).

 The ODS files contain the tune and dance sheets.